Acceptable quality level (AQL) SOP is applicable for Semi-finished Tablets to evolve physical attributes before packing.

 - Stickiness, cracks, breaks, pinholes, or splits wherever discharge of contents might occur.

-- Not a specified (length, imprint) on the body and cap of capsules.
+- Not a specified (length, or imprint) on the body and cap of capsules.

 - Embedded surface spots or contamination.